Honestpuck/scriptorium/README.md

   -h, --help  show this help message and exit
 ```

 Uploads all changes and adds to the server.
 Behind scenes it does a `git diff` in the scripts directory to get a list of changes then updates those scripts in the XMl files and uploads them.
+This means it must be done before any commits, which is why `scriptorium commit` does an up before the requested commit.

 ### `verify`